esammakes/esammakes/README.md

-# hi!! i'm emily sam ✌
+hi!! i'm emily sam ✌ <br>
-🚀 i'm a Data Science major @ Purdue & 2x Disney SWE Intern
+🚀 i'm a Data Science major @ Purdue & 2x Disney SWE Intern<br>
-🗣️ i'm currently interested in swe, cloud computing, and data science (data analysis, data visualization, and ml) 🤝 i enjoy combining tech with topics like art & music, environmental science, and mental health
+🗣️ i'm currently interested in swe, cloud computing, and data science (data analysis, data visualization, and ml)<br>
+🤝 i enjoy combining tech with topics like art & music, environmental science, and mental health<br>

 <!--
 **esammakes/esammakes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.